icosa-foundation/open-brush-docs/user-guide/exporting-videos/camera-paths-tool.md

 #### Record Path

-Renders a video by moving the camera through the full path.
-The output video appears in `Documents/Open Brush/Videos`.
+Renders the view while moving the camera through the full path.
+On desktop, the output video appears in `Documents/Open Brush/Videos`.

+On standalone headsets, which do not bundle a video encoder, Open Brush writes numbered images to a `<recording-name>_frames` folder and creates a matching `<recording-name>_sequence.txt` file with the capture settings and an example ffmpeg command.
+See [Quest and other standalone headsets](quest-and-other-standalone-headsets.md#option-1-render-frames-on-quest-then-compile).

 Recording cannot be paused.
 Cancel by clicking the **X** on the brush controller while recording.